SimoneDutto/jimm/spec.md

 - `CloudName,CloudRegion`: used by JIMM to set cloud's priority
 - `Deprecated`: used by JIMM to deprecate controllers.
 - `AgentVersion`: used to retrieve earliest version of controller registered for JIMM
 - `UnavailableSince`: updated by the controller's watcher when it is not available.
-Used by JIMM to make sure a controller is not available before deleting the models, and the controller from the db.
+Used by JIMM to make sure a controller is not available before deleting its models, and the controller from the db.
 - `CloudRegions`: used by JIMM to set cloud's priority
-- `Models`: not used
+- `Models`: not used (gorm reverse link maybe?).

-> Notes
-> Priority is a concept related to old JAAS concepts, we can get rid of priorities in an on-prem environment. (?)

 ### Cloud
 - `ID, Created At/Updated At, Name, UUID`: generic fields